-Course Aim: Students receive reinforcement of the optometry clinical technique/s taught in clinical examination techniques I lab and will be trained in additional optometry clinical technique/s of comprehensive eye examination.
-This course is also intended to facilitate extensive skill-oriented hands-on practice and a base of knowledge on documentation and interpretation of the optometry clinical technique/s.
+During this course students receive reinforcement of the fundamental optometry clinical examination technique/s taught in clinical examination techniques I lab and will be trained in additional optometry clinical examination technique/s conducted during comprehensive ocular examination.
+This course is also intended to facilitate extensive skill-oriented hands-on practice and a base of knowledge on documentation and interpretation of the optometry clinical examination technique/s.